 7 Company reports

-9 Barron’s® listings are based on data compiled by many of the nation’s most productive advisors, which is then submitted to and judged by Barron’s®.
+9 Barron’s listings are based on data compiled by many of the nation’s most productive advisors, which is then submitted to and judged by Barron’s.
 Key factors and criteria include: assets under management, revenue produced for the firm, regulatory and compliance record, and years of professional experience.
-Barron’s® is a registered trademark of Dow Jones, L.P.; all rights reserved.
+Barron’s is a registered trademark of Dow Jones, L.P.; all rights reserved.
+This award is not indicative of this advisor’s future performance.
+Barron’s Hall of Fame advisors have been ranked for 10 or more years on one of the following lists: Barron’s Top 100 Financial Advisors, Barron’s Top Women Financial Advisors or Barron’s Top 100 Independent Advisors.

-10 The Financial Times Top 401 Retirement Plan Advisers is an independent listing produced by the Financial Times.
-The Financial Times Top 401 Retirement Plan Advisers is based on data gathered from firms, regulatory disclosures and the Financial Times’ research.
+11 The Financial Times 401 Top Retirement Plan Advisers is an independent listing produced by the Financial Times.
+The Financial Times 401 Top Retirement Plan Advisers is based on data gathered from firms, regulatory disclosures and the Financial Times’ research.
 As identified by Financial Times, the listing reflected each advisor’s performance in six primary areas: defined contribution plan* assets under management and percentage of overall assets managed that represents, defined contribution plan asset growth, compliance record, years of experience advising defined contribution plans, industry certifications and participation rate in defined contribution plans advised.
-Neither firms nor their employees pay a fee to The Financial Times in exchange for inclusion in the Financial Times Top 401 Retirement Plan Advisers listing. *For defined contribution plans defined under Internal Revenue Code 401(a).
+This award does not evaluate the quality of services provided to clients and is not indicative of this advisor’s future performance.
+Neither firms nor their employees pay a fee to The Financial Times in exchange for inclusion in the Financial Times 401 Top Retirement Plan Advisers listing. *For defined contribution plans defined under Internal Revenue Code 401(a).

-11 Forbes/SHOOK Research listings are based on data compiled by many of the nation’s most productive advisors, selected by their firms, which is then submitted to and judged by SHOOK Research.
-Key factors and criteria include: assets under management, revenue produced over a three year period, regulatory and compliance record, and credentials/years of professional experience.
+12 This listing is based on data compiled by many of the nation’s most productive advisors, selected by their firms, which is then submitted to and judged by SHOOK Research.
+Key factors and criteria include: assets under management, revenue produced for the firm, regulatory and compliance record, and credentials/years of professional experience.
+SHOOK Research considered wealth advisors who are mothers with children living at home and under the age of 21.
 Portfolio performance is not a factor.
+This award is not indicative of this advisor’s future performance.
+Neither Working Mother nor SHOOK Research receives compensation in exchange for placement on the ranking.

 Ameriprise Financial cannot guarantee future financial results.
 Past performance is not a guarantee of future results.